 Every resident has the option to bathe or shower which is a key benefit in terms of hygiene and well-being.
 Each bedroom has an adapted shower however many residents prefer the pleasure and dignity of soaking in a bath.
 Being washed and sprayed on a shower chair is not as relaxing and many residents with dementia perceive the experience to be daunting.
 With access to a Gentona bath, semi-ambulant residents have a fully supported transition into water – delivered in a smooth and controlled manner.
 This can improve mood, mental health and physical mobility through the effects of immersion in temperature controlled water.

-Gainsborough Specialist Bathing is a highly established manufacturer, supplier and installer of power assisted baths for the long-term care sector.
+Gainsborough Specialist Bathrooms is a highly established manufacturer, supplier and installer of power assisted baths for the long-term care sector.
 It provides a comprehensive range of specialist baths that provide safer moving and handling in acute, nursing and residential settings.
 Its latest Gentona includes an array of new features that deliver operational savings, enhanced care and advanced anti-microbial protection at St Brendans.

 The Gentona has built-in design and technology that reduces water consumption.
 This includes a key hole bathing space and auto fill options.
 This in turn reduces gas and electric overheads as lower hot water usage means less heating is required.
 Combined with faster filling and more efficient bather transfers, bathing cycle times are reduced so staff can attend to more residents in less time.
 Without compromising care, this reduces pressure on care teams and results in enhanced service provision around the home.